-Soil infiltration rate must be deter land application area(s).
-In the ab 4, and Table 6 may be used to esti each soil type encountered in the proposed te specific measurements, Figure 2, Table nfiltration rate based on soil type.
+Soil infiltration rate must be determined for each soil type encountered in the proposed land application area(s).
+In the absence of site specific measurements, Figure 2, Table 4, and Table 6 may be used to estimate soil infiltration rate based on soil type.

-The curves presented in Figure 2 have been modified to take into (INZ, 2007).
+The curves presented in Figure 2 are not actual soil infiltration rate curves, as they have been modified to take into account the application intensity of applied water (INZ, 2007).